kyma-project/kyma/docs/kyma/04-09-upgrade.md

 type: Installation
 ---

 Upgrading Kyma is the process of migrating from one version of the software to a newer release.
-This operation depends on [release artifacts](https://github.com/kyma-project/kyma/releases) listed in the "assets" section of the GitHub releases page and migration guides delivered with the target release.
+This operation depends on [release artifacts](https://github.com/kyma-project/kyma/releases) listed in the **Assets** section of the GitHub releases page and migration guides delivered with the target release.

 To upgrade to a version that is several releases newer than the version you're currently using, you must move up to the desired release incrementally.
 You can skip patch releases.